 Twelve students, each from a diverse cultural background, take on the responsibility to learn from the world’s leading researchers on health and wellbeing.
 Given access to the latest science, can our twelve use these strategies to turn the tide?
 Can wellbeing, resilience and optimism really be learnt?
 Could their discoveries lead us to the secret formula for happiness?
 And will any of this make final exams any easier? – Find Out More

-Crystal is a tenacious Kokatha woman with Greek ancestry, pushing beyond all expectations she has carved a successful career in the male dominated Hip Hop industry.
-After living in Melbourne city for decades working through and rising above self sabotage, she returns to country for self growth.
-She tackles what reconnection to country brings up, spiritual connection; together with the resurfacing of the colonial mindset her people continue to face- threat to country from the mining industry- both on land and sea.
-Nevertheless she returns to Melbourne with her power of positivity, inspired by her country; she paints, writes, protests and sings her song of strength and culture. – Find out more
+Crystal is a tenacious Kokatha woman with Greek ancestry, pushing beyond all expectations she has carved a successful career in the male-dominated Hip Hop industry.
+After living in Melbourne city for decades working through and rising above self-sabotage, she returns to country for self-growth.
+She tackles what reconnection to country brings up, spiritual connection; together with the resurfacing of the colonial mindset, her people continue to face threats to country from the mining industry – both on land and sea.
+Nevertheless, she returns to Melbourne with her power of positivity, inspired by her country; she paints, writes, protests and sings her song of strength and culture. – Find out more

 Life After Juvie (working title)

 In the ongoing debate surrounding youth offending, and the increasingly ‘tough on crime’ rhetoric by politicians and mainstream media commentators alike, there’s a voice that’s too often left out of the conversation; that of the young person.
 With 7 out of 10 young people likely to return to prison after release, isn’t it time we get to know the kids behind the headlines and stop to ask why?
 Completely anonymous and creatively treated with the use of animation, live-action, and mixed media, the stories told in this unconventional feature-length documentary will have audiences reflecting on much more than the ‘criminal act’ itself, but rather the life circumstances of the young person, and the social context surrounding their behaviour. -Find out more